-Chapter 2: Installing the PingDataSync Server
+Chapter 2: Install the PingDataSync Server

-Directories/Files/Tools Description

-Server.

-locks Stores any lock files in the backends.

-tmp Stores temporary files.

-resource Stores the MIB files for SNMP and can include Idif files, make-Idif templates, schema files, dsconfig batch files, and other items for configuring or managing the server.

-config Stores the configuration files for the backends (admin, config) as well as the directories for messages, schema, tools, and updates.

-logs Stores log files.
+Directories/Files/Tools Description ping_logo.png The image file for the Ping Identity logo. setup.bat, and setup The setup tool for UNIX/Linux systems and Windows systems. revert-update.bat, and revert- update The revert-update tool for UNIX/Linux systems and Windows systems.
+README README file that describes the steps to set up and start the server.
+License.txt Licensing agreement for the product. legal-notices Stores any legal notices for dependent software used with the product. docs Provides the release notes, Configuration Reference (HTML), API Reference, and all other product documentation. metrics Stores the metrics that can be gathered for this server and surfaced in the PingDataMetrics Server. bin Stores UNIX/Linux-based command-line tools. bat Stores Windows-based command-line tools. lib Stores any scripts, jar files, and library files needed for the server and its extensions. collector Used by the server to make monitored statistics available to the PingDataMetrics Server. locks Stores any lock files in the backends. tmp Stores temporary files. resource Stores the MIB files for SNMP and can include Idif files, make-Idif templates, schema files, dsconfig batch files, and other items for configuring or managing the server. config Stores the configuration files for the backends (admin, config) as well as the directories for messages, schema, tools, and updates. logs Stores log files.
 AD-Password-Sync-Agent.zip The Active Directory Sync Agent package.